Learning Beyond the Classroom

 Experiential Learning Abroad Programs - The International Maritime Business Unit has various programs for International Experiential Learning and Cultural Awareness.
 This specialized education, training and learning is an important part of the success of any person involved in the shipping industry because of its global nature.
 Students are given an opportunity to understand the cultural and human story behind the maritime industry.
 This experience enriches IMB cadets as they learn about pride in the positive and humane parts of the heritage of all cultures they engage with while giving back and learning.

 Past programs have sent cadets to five continents.
-Three of our many programs are listed below.
+Some of our many programs are listed below.